processing/art-plus-code/_curriculum/xx_02-01-Intro.md

 >
 > \- Shunsuke Takawo, Right Click Save

-In [parameterized design](https://formandcode.com/code-examples/parameterize-chair), you are a conductor rather than an individual musician.
-Instead of producing a single design where you have to draw out all the details step by step, you are using code to create a set of parameters that generate a variety of results.
+In [parameterized design](https://formandcode.com/code-examples/parameterize-chair), you are a conductor, not just one musician.
+Instead of creating a single design by drawing every detail step-by-step, you use code to set up rules (called parameters) that can create many different versions of a design.

-The kabuki theater in Japan uses highly expressive masks to illustrate different roles in the society.
-For this topic, you will reflect on your own background and design a mask generator using customized variables and the random() function.
-Plug the maximum/minimum values into the random() for each mask feature.
-The mask generator will create multiple variations of the mask through mouse or keyboard interactions.
-Test, iterate, and refine the parameters, paying close attention to details.
+Kabuki theater in Japan uses expressive masks to show different roles in society.
+For this topic, you will reflect on your own background and design a “mask generator” using customized variables and the random() function.
+You’ll set the maximum and minimum values into the random() for each mask feature.
+The mask generator will create multiple values for each mask feature.
+The generator will use mouse or keyboard interactions to create different versions of your mask.
+Test it, make changes, and pay close attention to the details as you improve your design.

 ## Premise